Manhattan-Hydraulics/manhattan-hydraulics.github.io/views/elements/content/right.md

 You want to improve your current product.
 We’ll unpack the opportunity, shape it into a tangible outcome, then design it.

 ## Augment your team
-You need an interim product design team.
+You need an in-house product design team, or to add new minds to your existing team.
 We'll embed ourselves within your company to solve tough problems.